Economic Mobility Pathways Pilot (EMPP)

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-EMPP applicants will arrive in Canada with permanent residence status as economic immigrants and will be eligible for the full suite of settlement and integration services that are offered to all economic immigrants, including pre-arrival orientation and referral to in-Canada settlement services and supports.
-They are not, however, entitled to refugee resettlement assistance, as they are economic immigrants.
-This means that it is very important for them to be able to demonstrate that they can establish themselves and provide for their own basic needs and those of their family during their first year in Canada.
+EMPP applicants arrive in Canada with permanent residence status as economic immigrants, and will be eligible for the full suite of settlement and integration services that are offered to all economic immigrants, including pre-arrival orientation and referral to in-Canada settlement services and supports.
+As well, EMPP applicants have the costs of medical exams covered through the Interim Federal Health Program, and have access to the Immigration Loans Program to help with travel costs and the right of permanent residence fee.

-Regional EMPP (formerly known simply as EMPP prior to the creation of Federal EMPP) allows applicants to apply through:
+Regional EMPP (formerly known simply as EMPP prior to the creation of the Federal EMPP) allows applicants to apply through:

 Note: Regional EMPP applications do not count toward other program level allocations for AIP, PNP or RNIP.